 The Truth About Negative Ions

+In the case of ions, being negative is a positive thing.
+Our bodies need negative ions, but just about everything we do creates positive ions.
+Negative ions are abundant in nature, but the closer you get to the cities the fewer negative ions are available.
+And in your homes, there are very few if any.
 Water fountains do more than just simply look good.
-While the shear size and impressiveness of many of the most famous natural fountains in the world are nothing short of breathtaking, there is scientific evidence of other phenomenon at work as well.
+While the sheer size and impressiveness of many of the most famous natural fountains in the world are nothing short of breathtaking, there is scientific evidence of another phenomenon at work as well.
 Ever notice the feeling you get when standing next to a large waterfall, or active mountain stream, or even a rocky ocean shore?
 This is due to a group of air particles known as negative ions.

 A negative ion is an oxygen ion with an extra electron attached.
 They are produced through disturbances in water molecules like fast-flowing rivers and indoor fountains.
 The vigorous feeling you get when breathing country air or standing to view the Niagara Falls is caused by negative ions.